-100% reclaimed carbon footprint™
+100% reclaimed carbon footprint®

-We’re taking the lesson from our background in politics where individual actions looped together can be a powerful force.
+We take lessons from our background in politics where individual actions looped together can be a powerful force.
 Clearloop amplifies the power of brands by turning individual everyday purchases into clean energy.

 “We started Clearloop as total outsiders to the world of corporate sustainability, but with a deep passion to get in there, figure things out, and get things done.
 We’ve amassed some incredible support from academics, non-profits, companies, and just individuals who believe that we don’t have to sit around in despair–the beauty of climate action is that there’s room for bold, optimistic, and pragmatic solutions.
 Let’s dig in.”

 With Clearloop, companies are taking out the carbon they put in by building new solar projects that will help replace dirty electricity in communities across the U.S. These communities are getting left behind and don’t have access to clean energy.

 Clearloop is here to help you.
 We can:

 All of these steps are focused on one goal: greening the U.S. grid.

 Companies that sign up with Clearloop are certifying that their products and services have a 100% reclaimed carbon footprint™.

 Lots of companies want to take responsibility for their carbon footprint and invest in new, clean energy projects that can help offset their environmental impact.
 But it can be hard, confusing, and expensive.
 Plus, there’s lots of paperwork to figure out the steps and if it’s all worth it.